-I was asked: Name five books that have influenced the way you read scripture.
+I was asked: Name the books that have most influenced the way you read scripture.
 Of course the Bible itself is the most influential book on how I read scripture (scripture interprets scripture), but the question was about non-Biblical books.
 Still, the scriptural books that most impact how I read the Bible are roughly as follows:

 Hebrews, Revelation, John, Genesis, Hosea, Malachi and Galatians.

 This book must be read by every pastor and every seminarian and every professor.
 If a minister has not read Kline, they are depriving themselves and their congregation.
 I can’t say it strongly enough — This book must be read by those who expound upon God’s Word.

 I encountered Kline by reading his Kingdom Prologue.
 At the end of his life, he published a summary of his Biblical Theology in God, Heaven and Har Magdeon.